 In June 2017, Essar was named among the list of 12 stressed accounts submitted by RBI that would have to undergo insolvency action under the IBC.
 Following this, the company was put under the National Company Law Tribunal (NCLT).
 Essar Steel was put up for auction and later acquired jointly by Arcelor Mittal and Japan’s Nippon Steel.
 The company was renamed ArcelorMittal Nippon Steel India (AM/NS India).

 Lanco Infra was founded in 1986 by Lagadapati Amarappa Naidu and his nephew Lagadapati Rajagopal who also was a member of the Lok Sabha.
 The Company’s growth in its initial year was unmatched as it received several large contracts primarily in construction.

-Soon the company also entered other areas like power generation, transportation, solar energy, coal mining etc. By 2010 Lanco was among the fastest growing in the world.
-It was also India’s first Independent Power Producers and also its largest private power provider.
+Soon the company also entered other areas like power generation, transportation, solar energy, coal mining, etc. By 2010 Lanco was among the fastest-growing in the world.
+It was also India’s first Independent Power Producer and also its largest private power provider.

 Following the several policy reversals put in place in 2012 by the UPA government which were otherwise encouraged by them affected Lanco’s business drastically.
 According to India Energy Exchange, the monthly average merchant power tariffs in January 2012 were at around ₹ 3 per unit, down from a high of ₹ 10.78 per unit in April 2009.

-Lanco’s revenue’s soon reduced which also made it difficult for the company to raise debt from banks.
-Due to its poor financials by March 2017, 60% of their expenses were interest payments.
+Lanco’s revenue soon reduced which also made it difficult for the company to raise debt from banks.
+Due to its poor financials by March 2017, 60% of its expenses were interest payments.